kp-forks/notebooks/README.md

 ## Contributing

 We welcome contributions to this repository!
-If you have a notebook you'd like to add, please reach out to use the [Discord](https://discord.gg/y9428NwTh3) or open a pull request!
+If you have a notebook you'd like to add, please open a pull request!

 ## Notebooks